Xahau/xahaud/CONTRIBUTING.md

 Existing maintainers can resign, or be subject to a vote for removal at the behest of two existing maintainers.
 A minimum of 60% agreement and 50% participation are required.
-The XAH Ledger Foundation will have the ability, for cause, to remove an existing maintainer without a vote.
+The XRP Ledger Foundation will have the ability, for cause, to remove an existing maintainer without a vote.